 Nurses know that healthcare is in a crisis with soaring costs and rising epidemics of preventable diseases.
 Many nurses are calling for change to mobilize nurses in a nationwide effort.
 They propose that leadership provided by a National Nurse for Public Health would strengthen efforts by nurses in every community to assist in initiating a nationwide shift to prevention to yield improved health outcomes.

 Who Will Be the National Nurse for Public Health?

-Congress will designate that the existing Chief Nurse Officer (CNO) of the US Public Health Service (USPHS), who also serves as the Assistant Surgeon General, be elevated to become a full time position within the Office of the Surgeon General and be officially titled the National Nurse for Public Health.
+Congress will designate that the existing Chief Nurse Officer (CNO) of the US Public Health Service (USPHS), who also serves as the Assistant Surgeon General, be elevated to become a full time position within the Office of the Surgeon General and be officially designated the National Nurse for Public Health.
 Our goal is to elevate and enhance the position of the Chief Nurse Officer of the USPHS to bring more visibility to the critical role nursing occupies in promoting, protecting, and advancing the nation's health.

 What Will the National Nurse for Public Health Do?

 The National Nurse for Public Health will perform those responsibilities currently being executed by the CNO and will additionally incorporate these roles more prominently: